Morravey: Early life

 Daniella Ibinabo Daniel was born on March 13, 2004, in Port Harcourt, Rivers State.
 She is the oldest of five siblings and the first daughter of her parents.
 From a young age, Daniella began performing at local events, church choirs, and school functions.

 My first meaningful experience with music wasn't the typical choir routine, although I briefly joined one.
 However, I quickly realized it wasn't my path.
 My most memorable musical experience was mimicking songs I loved and enjoyed as a child.
 I continued doing this until I developed confidence in my tone and singing abilities.
 As I grew more confident, I started writing my own songs.

 Career

 2020–2023: Career beginnings and RAVI

+Morravey began her music career in 2020 by posting song covers on social media.
+In 2023, while practicing a cover, a friend secretly recorded her and posted the video weeks later without her knowledge.
+Unbeknownst to Morravey, the video went viral.